pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

-# Setup S3 for File Storage
+# Set Up S3 for File Storage

 Platform Automation uses and produces file artifacts that are too large to store in git.